 There are five Parents' Consultative Evenings throughout the course of the academic session.
-Each year group has priority for one of these evenings.
-However, if parents are unable to attend the designated evening for their child they may make an appointment for an alternative Consultative Evening.
 Parents' Consultative Evenings run from 5.00 pm to 7.30 pm.
-Parents are invited to make appointments with teachers via a form.
-Dates of these evenings and the Parents' Information Evenings for S1, S2 and S3 Choice procedure, and Senior Phase Choice procedure are available on the school website.
+Parents are invited to make appointments with teachers via an online booking system.
+Dates of these evenings and the Parents' Information Evenings for S1, S2 Choice procedure and Senior Phase Choice procedure are available on the school website.